doomed-venet/100-days-of-code/log.md

 Also wrote a program inserting and deleting a node form any position in a linked list in C++.

 **Thoughts** : I think I would need to learn JAVA as well.
 I think it's fine if I push myself to my limits.
 I'm having fun.

+# 100 Days Of Code - Log

+### Day 71: August 4, 2020

+**Today's Progress**: Learned about Stack and Queue data-structures, and their respective operations.
+Implemented them using Array and Linked list.

+**Thoughts** : So the collegehas opened now and thus, we are in the most difficultstage of the challenge.
+Will keepthis going though.